openebs/mayastor-docs/quickstart/preparing-the-cluster.md

 ## Configure Mayastor Nodes

-Within the context of the Mayastor application, a "Mayastor Node" is a Kubernetes worker node on which is scheduled an instance of a Mayastor data plane pod, so is thus capable of hosting a Storage Pool and exporting Persistent Volumes\(PV\).
+In the context of the Mayastor application, a "Mayastor Node" \(MSN\) is a Kubernetes worker node on which is scheduled an instance of a Mayastor data plane pod and is thus capable of hosting storage "pools" and exporting Persistent Volumes \(PV\) to application pods within the cluster.
 A MSN makes use of block storage device\(s\) attached to it to contribute storage capacity to its pool\(s\), which supply backing storage for the Persistent Volumes provisioned on the parent cluster by Mayastor.

 Kubernetes worker nodes are not required to be MSNs in order to be able to mount Mayastor-provisioned Persistent Volumes for the application pods scheduled on them.
 New MSN nodes can be provisioned within the cluster at any time after the initial deployment, as aggregate demands for capacity, performance and availability levels increase.